I hope that this page can help answer any questions you may have.

 Whole Brain Teaching is a highly interactive form of instruction that delivers information to students in short “chunks.”
 Kids then teach what they have just learned to their partners, using hand-gestures to help remember specific vocabulary.

 Research shows that children retain more information when they have an opportunity to put it into their own words and use gestures to emphasize key instructional units …plus, it’s amazingly fun!
-For more information about Whole Brain Teaching please contact me, come by for a classroom visit and/or go to www.WholeBrainTeaching.com.
+For more information about Whole Brain Teaching please contact me and/or go to www.WholeBrainTeaching.com.

 1. Follow Directions Quickly

 2. Raise Your Hand for Permission to Speak

 3. Raise Your Hand for Permission to Leave

 4. Make Smart Choices

 5. Keep Your Dear Learning Community Happy